 This is a problem.
 By over-bleaching your teeth, you could lead to long-term dental problems later down the road.
 Furthermore, this leads to more opportunities for the bleaching agent to accidentally spread to your gums, which can damage them.

-All in all, protecting your gums during teeth whitening is pretty intensive, which speaks to the power of many whitening products.
+All in all, protecting your gums during dental professional teeth whitening is pretty intensive, which speaks to the power of many whitening products.
 But there’s an easier way to whiten your teeth without so much discomfort.

 For instance, check out ourExtreme Whitening Kit.
-This affordable collection of whitening products comes with whitening toothpaste, a whitening tray, whitening syringes, and whitening pens all in the same purchase.
+This affordable collection of tooth whitening products comes with whitening toothpaste, a whitening tray, whitening syringes, and whitening pens all in the same purchase.
 Best of all, each of these whitening tools uses natural ingredients and doesn't rely on overly harsh bleaching chemicals.

 While you still have to use everything in the kit correctly, these products are designed to not damage your gums or teeth.
 TryDr.
-Brite’s whitening solutions if you want a more radiant smile without many of the potential side effects.
+Brite’s whitening solutions if you want a more bright smile without many of the potential side effects.

 1. Can teeth whitening damage your gums?

-Whitening kits contain chemicals that can harm your teeth and gums.
+Whitening kits contain chemicals that can harm your sensitive teeth and gums.
 The harm caused by teeth whitening is usually transient.

 2. Do gums grow back after teeth whitening?